 Planning a date can go a few different ways.
 You might ask your partner what they want to do and you receive the dreaded reply, “I don’t mind”.
-It could be a first date meaning there are so many other factors to consider—good lighting, avoiding messy foods, an atmospheric setting.
+It could be a first date meaning there are so many other factors to consider — good lighting, avoiding messy foods, and an atmospheric setting.
+Or it could be the 500th date, in which case, you’ll want to keep the spark alive!
 Aside from agreeing on the perfect plan, the good news is that there is an endless list of date ideas in Brisbane.
-Stick to the old reliables like going to the movies or bowling, or try Dining in the Dark with your partner.
+Stick to the ol’ reliables like going to the movies or bowling, or try something different altogether!

 1. Enliven your senses at Dining in the Dark

-Dare to don the blindfold and immerse yourself in the Dining in the Dark experience coming to Brisbane.
+Dare to don the blindfold and immerse yourself in the Dining in the Dark experience in Brisbane.
 Dining in the Dark entails indulging in a delicious three-course meal while only relying on your sense of taste, touch, and smell.
-If you and a special someone are looking for a unique way to shake up a typical date night, look no further than this tantalising experience taking place at C’est Bon Restaurant & Le Bon Bar.
+If you and a special someone are looking for a unique way to shake up a typical date night, look no further than this tantalising experience and get your tickets on Fever now!

 2. Play some mini golf